Economics education: Reform

 In response, the CORE Project, for example, has developed course materials, including a textbook called The Economy, that emphasize real-world applications in economics.

+Literacy-Targeted instruction in economics argues that the principles level course has too many models and content for an introductory course.
+The LT approach emphasizes a goal of economic literacy by focusing on a limited number of core concepts to foster deep understanding and real-world application.

 Curriculum

 Economics is widely offered as a major subject, and often as a specialized degree.

 Economics is also studied as a stand-alone course in business- and finance degrees, with the purpose of informing management- or investment decision making.

 Economics programs

 The typical economics curriculum, and degree structure, summarizes as follows.

 The core theory comprises microeconomics and macroeconomics, as well as econometrics and mathematical economics;

 as the student progresses, so the coverage becomes more abstract and mathematical.

 The various branches of economics and areas of application are built on this base.

 Some degrees in fact specialize in applied economics, econometrics, political economy or economic history.

 For further discussion see Bachelor of Economics and Master of Economics; for a listing of universities specializing in economics, see :Category:Economics schools.

 Micro- and macroeconomics begin with the joint-concepts of supply and demand.